trag1c/discord-bot/README.md

 * `main` for [ghostty-org/ghostty][main-repo] (default), e.g. `main#2137` or
   just `#2137`

-The bot also keeps a TTL-like cache to avoid looking up the same entity multiple times (with data being refetched 30 minutes since last use), making the bot more responsive (the example below can take ~3s on the first lookup and ~50µs on subsequent lookups).
+The bot also keeps a TTR cache to avoid looking up the same entity multiple times (with data being refetched 30 minutes since last use), making the bot more responsive (the example below can take ~3s on the first lookup and ~50µs on subsequent lookups).